Homemade Caramel Apples

-Homemade Caramel Apples – your favorite apple dipped into a made from scratch thick, delicious caramel and then covered in your favorite toppings.
+Your favorite apple dipped into a made from scratch thick, delicious caramel and then covered in your favorite toppings; a perfect fall treat or Halloween party snack!

 - 12 small to medium size green apples